MrMoose/DTrackPlugin/README.md

 }
 ```

-Note the `_Implementation` suffices.
+Note the `_Implementation` suffixes.
 They are required to be able to override those interface's abstract methods.
 Don't omit them.

 Now in your implementation file you must create the component and implement the interface functions as required.
 Here's how this could look like: